albertz/commandergenius/readme.txt

 NDK already contains STL library.

 Application data may be bundled with app itself, or downloaded from net on first run.
-Create .ZIP file with your application data, and put it on HTTP server, or to "project/assets" dir - ChangeAppSettings.sh will ask you for the URL, if URL won't contain "http://" it will try to open file from assets.
+Create .ZIP file with your application data, and put it on HTTP server, or to "project/jni/application/src/AndroidData" dir - ChangeAppSettings.sh will ask you for the URL, if URL won't contain "http://" it will try to unzip file from AndroidData dir.
-Note that there is some limit on maximum .APK file size on Market, like 20 Mb or so, so big files should be downloaded by HTTP.
+Note that there is limit on maximum .APK file size on Market, like 20 Mb or so, so big files should be downloaded by HTTP.
-If you'll release new version of data files you should change download URL or asset file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.
+If you'll release new version of data files you should change download URL or data file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.

 If you'll add new libs - add them to project/jni/, copy Android.mk from existing lib, and